-If your student is absent, make sure to contact the school prior to the beginning of the instructional day.
-If your student is marked absent by the teacher and we have not heard from you, then you will receive a phone call and/or text message from the school until we reach you.
-Our main priority is to make sure each and every one of our students is accounted for and to ensure all of our students are safe.
+Contact your child's teacher at the beginning of the instructional day.
+They will provide their number at multiple points at the beginning of the school year.
+If you do not know how to reach them, please email THRIVEMainOffice@kippnj.org.
+If your student is marked absent by the teacher and we have not heard from you, then you will receive a phone call and/or text message from the school.
+Our main priority is to make sure each and every one of our students is accounted for.

-• Excused Absences
+Excused Absences